driverding/Kajina/README.md

 - Option to enable abandoned Kanas like "ゐ" and "ヱ"

+- Practice the pronouncation of simple Kanji words.

 ## TODO

-- Practice the pronouncation of simple Kanji words.
+- Fix Loading Kanji Latency bug

+- Implement optional (suru) of kanji verb

 - Import your own Kanji word list